wldyd920/Epsilon-Dropout/README.md

 2023/04/19
 SMD6(test acc).py
 Evaluate masks with test accuracy.
+Result:
-Result: about 3%p higher on CIFAR-10 dataset (77.95%) within only 100 epochs (previous was 1000epochs).
+CIFAR-10: about 3%p higher on CIFAR-10 dataset (77.95%) within only 100 epochs.

 Thank you.